 We are committed to offering all executive programmes on the dates advertised, either in Oxford as originally planned, or on a modified schedule online.
 If you are registered for a programme, you will hear from us no later than four weeks before it begins whether it is running in Oxford or online.

-We are also running online programmes.
 The use of evidence by governments is at the forefront of everyone’s minds, so there is no better time to sign up for our Evidence in Public Policy eight-week programme, which can be undertaken from anywhere in the world.
-Enrolment is open now, with the first cohort starting 1 May 2020.
+Enrolment is open now, with the next cohort starting 24 July 2020.

 You can also take Paul Collier's MOOC on Understanding Economic Development.

 For any questions on executive education, please email firstname.lastname@example.org.